joesweetsox/joesweetsox/README.md

 ### 🧭 About Me

-I design and build **AI/ML systems that think in relationships** — graphs, not grids.
+I build and lead **data systems that think in relationships** — graphs, not tables.

-After 20+ years leading national-scale analytics programs, I founded **[GraphVentures](#)** to explore **graph-native and multimodal approaches to entity resolution**, connecting structured data, text, and imagery into unified, explainable knowledge networks.
+After two decades designing analytics architectures inside the federal government,
+I now focus on **GraphVentures**, an applied R&D venture exploring
+graph-native and multimodal approaches to entity resolution.

 My work blends:
 - **Graph-centric reasoning** — structure-aware learning and retrieval
 - **Entity resolution** — probabilistic and visual linking at massive scale
 - **Pragmatic ML systems** — from prototype to reproducible, operational pipelines

+This space exists mostly to share **proof-of-concept work** —
+things I build to explore ideas, validate methods, or explain a concept to others.
+If the code runs, it’s because the idea matters, not because I’m trying to ship a package.

 > I build where the messy, human parts of data meet the rigor of mathematics.